Recovering from RAID Array Format on NAS QNAP Turbo Station TS-670 / TS-670 Pro: Comprehensive Data Recovery Guide

 It is recommended to carefully review the specifications and capabilities of the TS-670 / TS-670 Pro devices and consider these limitations before deploying them in a virtualization environment.

-Although NAS Turbo Station TS-670 / TS-670 Pro can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-670 / TS-670 Pro can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view